 Deadlines: Review deadlines and important dates in the Office of Admissions.

 A degree in biomedical engineering prepares you for careers in research, design and development of medical devices, instrumentation, analysis tools, clinical evaluation methods, systems and processes, as well as for post-baccalaureate studies in engineering, law, or medical school.
 We have placed graduates at companies such as Perkin-Elmer, GE Healthcare, Zimmer Biomet, The Cleveland Clinic and Pfizer.

 “My favorite biomedical engineering experience so far has been working in the lab.
 I get to work with with amputee subjects and motion capture software in the gait lab.”

 Courses: Review all our biomedical engineering classes.

-The biomedical engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, and has specific program educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.
+The BS in Biomedical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.
+The program has specific educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.